-These beauties are egg-free, dairy-free, lectin-free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
+These keto avocado brownies are egg-free, dairy-free, lectin-free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
 I’ve made many brownies in the past, but never without eggs, or sweet potato.
 So I decided to give it a try.
 It worked like a charm and these keto avocado brownies made with coarse hazelnut flour are absolutely delicious.